-TMS for Addiction Recovery in Phoenix, Arizona
+TMS for Addiction Recovery in Arizona

-By Camelback Integrated Health and Wellness | November 20, 2025
+By Camelback Integrated Health and Wellness | March 24, 2026

 Content Medically Reviewed By: Dr. Robbie Westerman, DNP-PMHNP – Chief Medical Officer

 At Camelback Integrated Health and Wellness, we offer TMS for addiction recovery as a gentle, non-invasive treatment designed to help individuals overcome cravings, compulsive patterns, and the neurological changes that addiction creates.
 Whether you’re struggling with substance use, nicotine dependence, or alcohol misuse, TMS can provide meaningful relief and renewed clarity.
+TMS works by using magnetic fields to induce a weak electrical current in targeted brain regions, modulating neural activity without medication.

 Unlike medication-heavy approaches, TMS uses targeted magnetic stimulation to support healthier brain function—giving many people the breakthrough they’ve been searching for when traditional treatment hasn’t been enough.
+TMS is also being researched for a range of neuropsychiatric disorders, with support from organizations such as the National Institute on Drug Abuse.

 If you or a loved one is exploring new solutions for recovery, our team is here to guide you.